Including step-by-step instructions, screenshots, short reviews, and our top recommendations

 If you wanted to run a real-time brainstorming session during a meeting using one of these tools, you could do so following the same steps we outlined for simple sticky note tools.
-With a few exceptions: Mural.ly and Stormboard both include easy-to-use features for grouping ideas and voting.
+With a few exceptions: Mural.ly, Stormboard and iObeya include easy-to-use features for grouping ideas and voting.
 But really, you should look seriously at the products in this category only if you want a way to visually manage your work on an ongoing basis.

 Great for Visual Management.